jsore/HouseWiki/README.md

 __General Questions__

+  - ( For DR Horton ) What are the HBC milestones?
+What're you looking for when reviewing banking/financial records?
+Any specificities we need to be aware of for obtaining approval?

+  - We've seen Princeton and Aubrey.
+Are there any other communities near or in between that'd be cheaper?

   - Whats the inspection process like?

   - When we sign a purchase agreement does that lock in the price of the home? ( ex: we give the deposit now to hold a spot while we work on fixing credit and don't sign on a house until xx months later )